hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol04-5.md

   Answer:
   - Next Generation Intrusion Prevention System (A): superior threat prevention and mitigation for known and unknown threats (3)
-  - Application control and URL filtering (b): application-layer control and ability to enforce usage and tailor detection policies based on custom applications and URLs (1)
+  - Application control and URL filtering (B): application-layer control and ability to enforce usage and tailor detection policies based on custom applications and URLs (1)
   - Cisco Web Security Appliance (C): combined integrated solution of strong defense and web protection, visibility, and controling solutions (2)
   - Advanced Malware Protection (D): detection, blocking, tracking, analysis, and remediation to protect against targeted persistent malware attacks (4)